mpc-msri/EzPC/SCI/README.md

  - SEAL 3.3.2
  - Eigen 3.3

-SEAL and Eigen are included in `extern/` to be compiled and installed.
+SEAL and Eigen are included in `extern/` and are automatically compiled and installed.
 The other packages can be installed directly using `sudo apt-get install <package>` on Linux.

 ## Compilation